 Hoatzin Facts

-- The amazing Hoatzin also has the well-deserved, if most unflattering, reputation of exuding a strong manure-like odor.
-For the moment, there remains no clear picture for scientists of the evolutionary path of this animal to the present.
+- It’s noted for two unique reasons.
+It has the well-deserved, if most unflattering, reputation of exuding a strong manure-like odor.
+For the moment, there also remains no clear picture for scientists of the evolutionary path of this animal to the present.

 Related Articles